-Latent Factor Models (LFM) have been extensively studied in the literature, which include Matrix Factorization [16], Bayesian Personalized Ranking [39], fast matrix factorization for implicit feedbacks (eALS) [13], etc. Despite their success, LFM suffer from several limitations.
+Latent Factor Models (LFM) have been extensively studied in the literature, which include Matrix Factorization [16], Bayesian Personalized Ranking [38], fast matrix factorization for implicit feedbacks (eALS) [13], etc. Despite their success, LFM suffer from several limitations.
 First, LFM overlook associations between the user's previously consumed items and the target item (e.g. mobile phones and phone cases).
 Second, LFM usually rely on inner product function, whose linearity limits the capability of modeling complex user-item interactions.
-To address the second issue, several non-linear latent factor models have been proposed, with the help of Gaussian process [23] or kernels [30, 62].
-However, they either require expensive hyper-parameter tuning or face difficulties in finding good kernels for different data patterns.
+To address the second issue, several non-linear latent factor models have been proposed, with the help of Gaussian process [23] or kernels [30, 61].
+However, they either require expensive hyper-parameter tuning or face difficulty in finding good kernels for different data patterns.

-Neighborhood-based models [36, 42] are usually based on the principle that similar users prefer similar items.
+Neighborhood-based models [35, 41] are usually based on the principle that similar users prefer similar items.
 The problem turns into finding the neighbors of a user or an item based on a pre-defined distance/similarity metric, such as cosine vector similarity [3, 22], Person Correlation similarity [6], etc. The recommendation quality highly depends on a chosen metric, but finding a good pre-defined metric is usually very challenging.
 Furthermore, these models are also sensitive to the selection of neighbors.
-Our proposed SDM is similar to neighborhood-based models in nature, but it exploits a novel personalized metric-based attention for assigning attentive weights to context items.
+Our proposed SDM is similar to neighborhood-based models in nature, but it exploits a novel personalized metric-based attention for assigning attentive weights to neighbor items.
 Therefore, our approach is more robust and less sensitive than conventional neighborhood-based models.

 NeuMF [12] is a neural network that generalizes matrix factorization via Multi Layer Perceptron (MLP) for learning non-linear interaction functions.
-Similarly, some other works [24, 25, 43, 57] substitute MLP with auto-encoder architecture.
-It is worth noting that all these approaches are limited by only considering the user-item latent space, and overlook the correlations in the item-item latent space.
-Besides, some deep learning based works [32, 34, 45, 51] employ auxiliary information such as item description [17], music content [53], item visual features [4, 29], reviews [31] to address the cold-start problem.
+Similarly, some other works [24, 25, 42, 56] substitute MLP with auto-encoder architecture.
+It is worth noting that all these approaches are limited by only considering the useritem latent space, and overlook the correlations in the item-item latent space.
+Besides, some deep learning based works [32, 44, 50] employ auxiliary information such as item description [17], music content [52], item visual features [4, 29], reviews [31] to address the cold-start problem.
 However, this auxiliary information is not always available, and it limits their applicability in many real-world systems.
-Another line of works use deep neural networks to model temporal effects of consumed items [14, 37, 49, 56].
-Although our proposed methods do not explicitly consider the temporal effects.
-SDM utilizes the time information to select a set of recently consumed items as the context items of the target item.
+Another line of works use deep neural networks to model temporal effects of consumed items [14, 36, 48, 55].
+Although our proposed methods do not explicitly consider the temporal effects, SDM utilizes the time information to select a set of recently consumed items as the neighborhoods of the target item.

-The most closely related work to our work is recently proposed (Collaborative Memory Network (CMN) [7]).
-In this work, Memory Network [48] is adapted to measure similarities between users and user neighbors.
-Key differences between our work and CMN are as follows: (i) First, we follow an item neighborhood based design, whereas CMN follows a user neighborhood based models gen, The prior work showed that item neighborhood based models slightly outperformed user neighbor based models [27, 42]; (ii) Second, our proposed SDM model uses our proposed personalized metric-based attention mechanism and produces signed distance scores as output, whereas CMN exploited a traditional inner product based attention; (iii) Third, we use a gated multi-hop architecture [28], which was shown to perform better than the original multi-hop design [48].
+The most closely related work to our work is recently proposed Collaborative Memory Network (CMN) [7].
+In this work, Memory Network [47] is adapted to measure the similarities between users and user neighbors.
+Key differences between our work and CMN are as follows: (i) First, we follow an item neighborhood based design, whereas CMN follows a user neighborhood based design.
+The prior work showed that item neighborhood based models slightly outperformed user neighbor based models [27, 41]; (ii) Second, our proposed SDM model uses our proposed personalized metric-based attention mechanism and produces signed distance scores as output, whereas CMN exploited a traditional inner product based attention; (iii) Third, we use a gated multi-hop architecture [28], whereas CMN used the original multi-hop design.
+The prior study showed that a gated multi-hop design outperformed the original multi-hop design [47].